deadlyvipers/dojo_rules/introduction.md

 This is an introduction

-Shaping up with Angular is the Tops
+Favorite CodeSchool path is Javascript